sulu/SuluHeadlessBundle/README.md

 an optional **single page application setup** that is built upon React and MobX and utilizes the functionality of the bundle.

+The SuluHeadlessBundle is compatible with Sulu **starting from version 2.0**.
+Have a look at the `require` section in the [composer.json](https://github.com/sulu/SuluHeadlessBundle/blob/master/composer.json) to find an **up-to-date list of the requirements** of the bundle.
 Please be aware that this bundle is **still under development** and might not cover every use-case yet.
 Depending on the feedback of the community, future versions of the bundle might contain breaking changes.